 |Founder||William F. Bryant was influential (1863-1949), as was Ambrose J. Tomlinson (1865-1943)||Former Baptist, Richard Spurling (1810-1891) established the Christian Union in 1886.
 Spurling was Baptist and sought a cure to the indifference he observed in churches of all denominations|

 |Branch of Christianity||Pentecostalism is Protestant.
 Many of the ideas it embraces are rooted in the Protestant Reformation, led by Martin Luther of Germany, Ulrich Zwingli of Switzerland, and John Calvin of France.||The Church of God (Cleveland, Tennessee) is also a part of the Protestant Christian tradition.|

 |Early influencer(s)||William J. Seymour (1870-1922), Agnes Ozman (1870-1937), Charles Parham (1873-1939)||William F. Bryant was influential (1863-1949) as was Ambrose J. Tomlinson (1865-1943)|

 |Significant writing outside the Bible||Pentecostalism doesn’t have any literature that is unique to its tradition that is of great significance to the establishment and definition of the movement.
 It generally values the classic literary works of Protestantism.||The Church of God Evangel newsletter|

-*The doctrine of perfectionism states that Christians can become sinless in this lifetime.
-Historic Christianity teaches that all Christians can and should grow in holiness throughout their life, but sinless perfection is only finalized at death.
+The doctrine of perfectionism states that Christians can become sinless in this lifetime.
+However, historic Christianity teaches that all Christians can and should grow in holiness throughout their life, but sinless perfection is only finalized at death.